-Cabbage moth (Pieris brassicae) is a large white butterfly species that naturally reproduces in cabbage leaves.
-It uses those leaves as food for caterpillars of the next generation.
-Wings have a few black spots on them.
+Cabbage moth (Pieris brassicae) is a large white butterfly species.
+It uses cabbage leaves as food for caterpillars of the next generation.
+Wings are white with black spots on them.

 Cabbage moth can completely destroy a harvest in the vegetable patch.